User Management

 Role Parameters:

-Paths*: Index patterns that the role can access (required).
-You can provide one or more index patterns separated by commas
+• Paths* — index patterns that the role can access (required).
+You can provide one or more index patterns separated by commas.
+Values /*, *, and // are not allowed.

-Users limit: Maximum number of users that can be assigned to this role.
-Leave empty for unlimited, or enter a number greater than 0
+• Users limit — maximum number of users that can be assigned to this role.
+Defaults to unlimited.
+Enter a number greater than 0 to set a specific limit.

 Field Level Security